Generate retrospective nowcasts

 - reporting_triangle_list

 Integer indicating the maximum delay to estimate, in units of the delay.
-The default is to use one less than the minimum number of rows of all of the matrices in the
+The default is to use the whole reporting triangle,

 list_of_rts